tylersb/workout-tracker/README.md

 - Workout templates
 - Ability to link exercises to certain workout templates so they can be read while filling out the template.
 - Some form of data analytics related to each template showing the weight used over time.
+- Implement Webauthn as an authentication method https://webauthn.guide/#about-webauthn